modsound/macdict-vim/README.md

 macdict-vim
 ===========

-Consult dictionaries from Vim for Mac OSX
+You can consult dictionaries from Vim for Mac OSX with this plugin.

-This plugin uses Mac OSX internal dictionaries.
+But this plugin uses Mac OSX internal dictionaries.

 ## INSTALL
 ```